MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/dsql-perf-cci-health.md

 > [!div class="nextstepaction"]
 > [Open Notebook in Azure Data Studio](azuredatastudio://microsoft.notebook/open?url=https://raw.githubusercontent.com/microsoft/synapse-support/main/dedicated-sql-pool/dsql-perf-cci-health.ipynb)

-In general, there are two major factors that affect the quality of a CCI:
+In general, two major factors that affect the quality of a CCI:

 - **Compact rowgroups and metadata** - The actual rowgroup count is close to the ideal count for the number of rows in the rowgroup.

 - **Compressed rowgroups** - Rowgroups are using columnstore compression.

-There are other conditions, such as small tables, over-partitioned tables, or under-partitioned tables, that could be argued to be of poor quality/health.
+Other conditions, such as small tables, over-partitioned tables, or under-partitioned tables, are arguably of poor quality or health.
 However, these conditions are better classified as design improvement opportunities that can be assessed in [Step 4](#step-4-check-for-design-improvement-opportunities).

 ## Step 1: Analyze a summary of your CCI health